slip-slap/slip-slap.github.io/_posts/2019-12-17-math-discrete-graph-theory-graph-and-subgraph.md

 2. Loop: An edge with identical ends is called a loop.
 3. Link: An edge with distinct ends is called a link.
 4. Incident: The ends of an edge are said to be incident with the edge
+- incidence: the angle at which a ray (such as a ray of light) hits a surface, that is the nature meaning of **the world incidence**
 5. Adjacent: Two vertices which are incident with a common edge are adjacent, as are two edges which are incident with a common vertex.
+- When the word adjacent pops up, most times, it means relationgship between two vertices.
 - There is no unique way of drawing a graph; A diagram of a graph merely depicts the incidence relation holding between its vertices and edges.
 - We often draw a diagram of a graph and refer to it as the graph itself; in